thutt/diff-review/README.md

 invocation.
 However, if keyring cannot be imported, the software will also transparently not use it.

+-<code>pyte</code>

+The <code>pyte</code> module is a terminal emulator that is compatible with PyQt6, and it is well-written enough to support running both
+<code>emacs</code> and <code>vim</code>.

+If you are a user of either one of these editors, you can now use it as the editor for writing review notes from within vrt, but you must first have pyte installed.

+On Ubuntu, it must be installed with:

+    <code>sudo apt install python3-pyte</code>

+On MacOS, the following is sufficient:

+    <code>pip3 install pyte</code>

+To use emacs:

+    <code>vrt --note-editor emacs --note-editor-theme light</code>

+Emacs must be installed and on ${PATH}.

+To use vim:

+    <code>vrt --note-editor vim --note-editor-theme light</code>

+Vim must be installed and on ${PATH}.

+The <code>--help</code> documentation will show the valid values for
+<code>--note-editor-theme</code>.

 # Supported Operating Systems

  - Linux